 Lesek is entering the 7th grade this fall at Honesdale.
 She has several effective pitches, but relies mostly on a nasty riseball, fastball and straight change.

 To the Title Tilt

 Jami’s masterpiece sparked H&H?on a run that led directly to the championship game.

 The Heat followed up its win over Beacon with two more pool play victories.

 Olivia Gregory pitched her team to a 10-2 win over the ND Fusion.
 Lesek then went back to the circle for another complete game decision, this one over the host New Palz Storm 9-2.

 The next day, Gregory returned to the hill as H&H eliminated the Fusion by a score of 9-6.
 This win sealed the deal on a berth in the championship game.

-Page 2 of 2 - The Heat took on the Organge City Cyclones in a rollercoaster ride that lasted all seven innings.
+The Heat took on the Organge City Cyclones in a rollercoaster ride that lasted all seven innings.
 Sadly for local fans, when the dust finally cleared, H&H has suffered a heartbreaking 12-9 loss.

 Lesek did all she could in a losing effort, Jami went the distance on the mound and also banged out a pair of key base knocks.
 Gregory also went 2-for-4 as this potent pitching duo accounted for four of the Heat’s five total hits.